UB-Mannheim/ocromore/README.md

 docker run -it -v `PWD`:/home/developer/coding/ocromore ocromore
 ```

-You can then run the scripts for visual results outside docker in your OS.
+You can than run the scripts for visual results outside docker in your OS.
 For that you need Python and [Meld][meld-link] installed and add it to environment variables (ENV):
  - Variable = "Path"
  - Value = {directory to meld}\meld.exe